What is Carers Allowance? How Can I Claim a Carers Allowance

 Eligibility Criteria – can I claim a carer’s allowance?

-To be eligible for getting the allowance, there are certain criteria that you and the person you care for has to meet in any case.
+To be eligible for the allowance, there are certain criteria that you and the person you care for have to meet in any case.
 Otherwise, the chances are less to get the amount of allowance and enjoy relevant benefits.

 Eligibility of the person you Care for: